 A. Section includes distribution and branch circuit panelboards rated 800A and below.
 For distribution boards rated greater than 800A use switchboard construction.
+All panelboards shall be equipped with a main circuit breaker.

 - A. Shop Drawings: Indicate outline and support point dimensions, voltage, main bus ampacity, integrated short circuit ampere rating, circuit breaker and fusible switch arrangement and sizes. - B. Product Data: Submit catalog data showing specified features of standard products. - C. Submit shop drawings after Short Circuit and Overcurrent Protective Device Coordination Study is approved.
 Shop drawings without approved study will be returned and not reviewed. - D. AIC ratings shown on the single line diagrams are approximate values only.
-The AIC ratings of all submitted equipment must conform to the approved Short Circuit and Overcurrent Protective Device Coordination Study. - E. The electrical contractor shall submit /4"=1'0" scale drawings including interior elevations of all electrical rooms and areas including actual dimensions of all equipment in electrical rooms and indicate clearances per NEC, as well as door swings or other obstacles.
+The AIC ratings of all submitted equipment must conform to the approved Short Circuit and Overcurrent Protective Device Coordination Study. - E. The electrical contractor shall submit 1⁄4"=1'0" scale drawings including interior elevations of all electrical rooms and areas including actual dimensions of all equipment in electrical rooms and indicate clearances per NEC, as well as door swings or other obstacles.
 These drawings shall be submitted along with or prior to shop drawing submittals.
 Shop drawing submittal without sketches will be returned and not reviewed.
 The equipment depicted on the plans and interior elevations shall match the equipment indicated on the shop drawings.